Acts 21:1–26 . . .

 - Q. 2 In your eyes, did Paul make the right decision to go to Jerusalem?

-† Watch the "Visual Bible" video clip: Acts 19:40–21:5, starring Bruce Marchiano as Jesus, James Brolin as Simon Peter, Harry O. Arnold as Saul/Paul, and Dean Jones as Luke.
+† Watch this video clip of Acts 19:40–21:5, starring Bruce Marchiano as Jesus, James Brolin as Simon Peter, Harry O. Arnold as Saul/Paul, and Dean Jones as Luke,

 On to Jerusalem